-(c) Distribution
+(h) Distribution

-(1) Distribution of such materials inside university buildings, other than residence halls (see § 2-406), is permitted in common areas (e.g., foyers, vestibules, or hallways), provided that such distribution does not impede traffic flow or disrupt university business such as classes, laboratories, meetings, or office work.
-The interiors of classrooms, auditoriums, museums, theatres, lecture halls, offices, gymnasiums, retail shops, and dining or social reception halls, as well as mailboxes, are not considered "common areas" for this purpose.
+Individuals may distribute written or printed materials regarding a non-commercial topic on a person-to-person basis in outdoor, publicly accessible areas of university property.
+Individuals may distribute written or printed materials regarding a non-commercial topic on a person-to-person basis inside the common areas (g., foyers, vestibules, or hallways) of publicly-accessible buildings while open to the public.
+The interiors of computer labs, designated study lounges, classrooms, auditoriums, museums, theatres, lecture halls, offices, gymnasiums, retail shops, and dining or social reception halls, as well as mailboxes, are not "common areas" for this purpose.